Frequently Asked Questions About Birth Photography

 Do you offer payment plans?

 Absolutely!
 I understand that birth photography is a big investment and I would love to chat with you more about how we can make my prices work for your budget.
 I also offer registry pages, which you can share with your family and friends as part of your baby gift registry, and they can donate directly to your balance.
+Please let me know if you are hoping to set up a payment plan as soon as possible, so we can work out the best plan for your budget!

 do you accept credit cards for payment?